 The Supreme Court of the Russian Federation (SC) recognized the existence of a crisis situation in the field of liability insurance of arbitration managers (AI).
-The decision of the Supreme Court was made on a dispute about the possibility of removing the manager if he could not get additional insurance to manage the bankruptcy of a large debtor.
-The problem arose due to the large amount of insurance coverage of 167 million rubles, which no insurer could provide.
+The decision of the Supreme Court was made on a dispute regarding the possibility of removing the manager if he might not get additional insurance to manage the bankruptcy of a large debtor.
+The problem arose due to the large amount of insurance coverage of 167 million rubles, which no insurer might provide.
 The Sun stood up for the managers, urging them not to approach this issue formally and suggesting that they insure themselves from several companies at once.
 Bankruptcy specialists believe that this will not solve the problem, and consider it necessary to reform the legislation.

 On August 18, the Supreme Court published its decision on one of the most urgent problems of Russian bankruptcy, concerning the liability insurance of the AC.
-The situation became especially aggravated after the revocation in 2020 of the license from the company RICS, which insured at least a quarter of all managers, according to their own estimates.
+The situation became especially aggravated following the revocation in 2020 of the license from the company RICS, which insured at least a quarter of all managers, according to their own estimates.

 The fact is that the bankruptcy law obliges managers to insure their liability – this way it will be possible to cover the damage if suddenly the AC by its actions harms the bankrupt company or its creditors.
 However, the law does not oblige insurers to issue such types of insurance.
 And if the value of assets on the debtor’s balance sheet exceeds 100 million rubles, then the manager also needs additional insurance.
 The bankrupt LLC Intellect Drilling Services had a book value of assets of 15.7 billion rubles, so its manager, Kirill Ruin, had to insure an additional amount of more than 167 million rubles.
 He received such insurance just from the RICS company.